Wacky-Mole/WackysDatabase/README.md

 - `wackydb_all_items`: Saves all items in the game into wackyDatabase-BulkYML.
 - `wackydb_all_recipes`: Saves all recipes in the game into wackyDatabase-BulkYML.
 - `wackydb_all_pieces [Hammer] [Optionally: Category]`: Saves all pieces in the game into wackyDatabase-BulkYML.
 Use 'Hammer' for default, or specify a different hammer name.
 Optionally, you can set a category to only get specific pieces in a cat.
-- `wackydb_se_all`: Retrieves almost all status effects in the game (including modded effects) and saves them into the Effects folder.
+- `wackydb_all_se`: Retrieves almost all status effects in the game (including modded effects) and saves them into the Effects folder.
 - `wackydb_se [effectname]`: Retrieves a specific status effect and saves it into the Effect folder.
 - `wackydb_se_create`: Creates a clone of SetEffect_FenringArmor in the Status folder.
 You can edit it as needed.
 - `wackydb_help`: Shows a list of commands.